Interpreting the strong clustering of ultra-diffuse galaxies by halo spin bias: Introduction

 This study has two primary objectives.
 The first is to resolve the reported discrepancies in spin bias by comparing measurements that include and exclude unbound particles.
-The second is to re-evaluate the high-spin scenario for UDGs within the $\Lambda$CDM framework by accounting for the dependence of spin on halo definition.
+The second is to re-evaluate the high-spin scenario for UDGs within the $\Lambda$CDM framework by accounting for the dependence of spin on unbound halo particles and the possibility of harnessing the angular-momentum associated with unbound particles in dark matter halos.
 In \S\ref{sec:spin_bias}, we show that the conflicting spin bias trends primarily stem from different definitions of halo spins.
 Building on this, we then develop an empirical model in \S\ref{sec:empirical-model} using mock catalogs to connect the surface mass density of dwarf galaxies with halo spins.
 Finally, we discuss the broader implications of our findings in \S\ref{sec:discussion} and present our conclusions in \S\ref{sec:conclusion}.